A downloadable game for Windows and macOS

 The game should usually just start by running VludumdaReNG.exe, but if it does show an error, it might be due to the Microsft Visual-C++ runtime not being installed in the correct version.
 In this case try installing vc_redist.x64.exe

-The game uses DirectX12 and will need Windows 10 to work.
+The windows version uses DirectX12 and will need Windows 10 to work.

 You'll also need an Oculus Rift with touch controllers or an HTC Vive.